 Universal parks are typically organised into themed lands, each with its own rides, dining, shopping, and entertainment.
 Lands are designed as immersive environments where the architecture, music, landscaping, and even the food reflect a specific theme or intellectual property.
 Walking from one land to another should feel like stepping into a different world.
 Take the time to appreciate the details — the hidden references, the background music, the themed rubbish bins — because the immersive design is one of the things that sets Universal apart from other parks.

-CityWalk is the entertainment district located between the car park and the park entrance.
-It features restaurants, shops, and entertainment venues that are free to access without a park ticket.
 Many first-time visitors walk straight through CityWalk on their way into the park, but it deserves proper attention, ideally in the evening when the area comes alive with dining and nightlife options.
 Plan to arrive a little early or stay a little late to explore CityWalk properly.